jlabedzki/tea-time-in-space/README.md

 # Credit

-This project was bootstrapped with [chrome-extension-boilerplate-react](https://github.com/lxieyang/chrome-extension-boilerplate-react).

-This project would not be possible without the following APIs:
+This project was bootstrapped with [chrome-extension-boilerplate-react](https://github.com/lxieyang/chrome-extension-boilerplate-react) and it would not be possible without the following APIs:

 - [Astronomy Photo of the Day](https://api.nasa.gov/)
 - [Current location of the ISS](http://open-notify.org/Open-Notify-API/ISS-Location-Now/)
 - [Astronaut information](https://ll.thespacedevs.com/docs/)

 Thank you to all of the contributors and maintainers.